davidtchiu/davidtchiu.github.io/teaching/cs261/hwk7.rec/index.md

 #### Grading

 ```
-This assignment will be graded out of a total of 90pts.
+This assignment will be graded out of a total of 80pts.

-[15pts] reveal() is implemented.
-It inputs a positive integer, n, and prints n lines
-of output.
-Each line of output reveals one more digit.

-[15pts] printFactorials() is implemented.
-It inputs a non-negative integer, n, and prints
-out 0!, 1!, 2!, ..., (n-1)!, n!, each on a separate line.

-[15pts] rotateRight() is properly implemented.
-Each element in the array is shifted
-by one place to the right.
-The last element is dropped in the front.

-[20pts] vowelRatio() is implemented.
-This method returns the fraction of letters that are
-vowels in the given string.

-[20pts] barGraph() is implememted.
-This method prints out a horizontal bar graph, with
-each bar of asterisks representing the number in the corresponding array element.

-Misc.
+[75pts] Each problem is worth 15 pts regardless of difficulty.

 [5pts] You provide Javadocs style comments for any new methods implemented.
 You include
 sufficient inline comments to explain the logic of your methods.
 ```